TreeGee73/Budget-Tracker/README.md

   ## Description
 Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.

 ---

   ## Usage
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling

 ---